 Multiple Myeloma is when the plasma cells, found in the bone marrow that are an important part of the immune system, become Cancerous and grow out of control.
 While uncommon, around 150,000 cases were diagnosed in 2018 globally.
 Symptoms include recurrent chest infections, tiredness fatigue, fever, bone pain, swollen ankles, weight loss, nausea and constipation.
 Treatments include chemotherapy, radiotherapy steroids, biological therapy and stem cell transplant.
 Get verified second opinions from OncoConnect’s curated list of international Oncologists.

 Multiple Myeloma is a cancer of the plasma cells.
 Normal plasma cells are found in the bone marrow and are an important part of the immune system.
 In general, when plasma cells become cancerous and grow out of control, it is called multiple myeloma.
 It is not very common but around 150,000 cases were diagnosed in 2018 globally.

-Symptoms usually include recurrent chest infections, tiredness fatigue, fever, bone pain, swollen ankles, weight loss, nausea and constipation.
-Factors which increase chances of getting multiple myeloma include family history, body weight, gender, monoclonal gammopathy of undetermined significance and past exposure to radiation.
+Symptoms usually include recurrent chest infections, tiredness fatigue, fever, bone pain, swollen ankles, weight loss, nausea, and constipation.
+Factors that increase the chances of getting multiple myeloma include family history, body weight, gender, monoclonal gammopathy of undetermined significance and past exposure to radiation.

 To know more about multiple myeloma you can refer to our Multiple Myeloma Guide